albinr/c2app-server/README.md

 ```bash
 pip install -r requirements.txt
 ```

-## Build

-The server does not require an explicit build step but needs the correct setup:

-Set up your environment variables (e.g., database URL, port configurations).
-Make sure the config.py file is configured according to your environment.

 ## Test
 Unit tests can be run using the built-in unittest module.
 Make sure all dependencies are installed, and then execute: